akhil27051999/AWS-3-Tier-Architecture/02-Manual-Setup/02-Hosting-A-Web-Application-On-EC2/03-Load-Balancer-and-Target-Group-Setup.md

   - ALB security group should allow port `80` or `443`
   - EC2 security group should allow traffic from ALB security group on app port (e.g., `80`, `3000`)

-## ✅ Step-by-Step Load Balancer and Target Group Setup
+## ✅ Steps to Setup Load Balancer and Target Group

 ### Step 1: Create a Target Group